akshaykarthick/Data-Science-Blog-Post-Udacity/README.md

 ## Project Motivation<a name="motivation"></a>

 This is an Udacity Nanodegree project.
-I chose FIFA 19 complete player dataset.
+I chose FIFA 20 complete player dataset.

 As a football fan,  it would be quite interesting to apply data analysis skills here.

 My key interests would be:

-1. What's the ratio of  total wages/ total potential for clubs.
-Which clubs are the most economical ？
+1.
-2. How is nation team player total market value distributed?
-Probably show a distribution plot in a world map?
+2.
-3. How is a player's skilsl set influence his potential/wage?
-Can we predict a player's potential based on his skills' set?
+3.

 ## File Descriptions <a name="files"></a>